muhammetaydinn/nodelabs-case/README.md

 # Shartflix

-A modern Flutter application for streaming movies with authentication, user profiles, and limited offer features.
+A modern Flutter application for browsing and discovering movies with authentication, user profiles, and limited offer features.

 ## 📱 Demo & Downloads